-OFFENSE CHARGED/INVESTIGATED TRIBUNAL OR AGENCY INVOLVED STATUS NONE
+OFFENSE CHARGED/INVESTIGATED TRIBUNAL OR AGENCY INVOLVED STATUS NONE a government agency or GOCC) I have the required written permission or consent from the (head of the agency/department) to be an independent director in N/A , pursuant to Office of the President

-6. (For those in government service/affiliated with a government agency or GOCC) I have the required written permission or consent from the (head of the agency/department) to N/A , pursuant to Office of the President be an independent director in Memorandum Circular No. 17 and Section 12, Rule XVIII of the Revised Civil Service Rules.
-7. I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances.
+Memorandum Circular No. 17 and Section12, Rule XVIII of the Revised Civil Service Rules.

+- 7. I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - 8.
 I shall inform the Corporate Secretary of UPSON INTERNATIONAL CORP. of any changes in the abovementioned information within five days from its occurrence.

+Done, this MAR 2 0 2029 , at NILA .
+1

+Chun Bing G. Uy Affiant

-Bengzon III Affiant SUBSCRIBED AND SWORN to before me this PR day off 21 affiant personally appeared before me and exhibited to me his/her issued at on Doc No. Notarial Commission No. 2023-091 Page No. 2nd Floor Midland Plaza Hotel, Adriatico St., Ermita, Mia.
-Book No. / Series of 2024.
-IBP NO. 329200-0 Jan.
-3; 2024 P.T.R.
-NO. 1535522- Jan 3, 2024 at Manila ROLL NO. 68731 .MCLE COMPLIANCE NO. VII-0011675-04/14
+SUBSCRIBED AND SWORN to before me this MAR do 102025 at affiant personally appeared before me and exhibited to me his/her issued at on

+Doc No. 774; Page No. 75; Book No. 75; Series of 2025.

+Notary Public to City of Wanila- Until Dec.
+31, 2025 Horarial Commission No.

+Tower 3, 3K, No. 181 N. Lopez St., Ermite, Mantle I.B.P.
+NO. Dec.
+27, 2024 for the year 2025 PTR.
+NO. - Jan.
+2, 2025 at Mantla

+PTR.
+NO. - Jan.
+2, 2825 at Millina MCLE NO. Valid until 4-14-2628 Roll No.